 Click on picture to view at full resolution

-The only reason I know the name of the vessel is because one the people who crewed on the boat came across this page, recognized the boat and sent me an email.
+The only reason I know the name of the vessel is because one crew on the boat came across this page, recognized the boat and sent me an email.